QED1224/Toontown-Resources/README.md

 ## `hpBonus`

-`hpBonus` applied in any case where multiple gags of the same track were used in the same round, on the same target.
-It was calculated as follows.
+`hpBonus` is applied in any case where multiple gags of the same track are used in the same round, on the same target.
+It is calculated as follows.

 ```python
 hpBonus = ceil(totalDmgs * 0.20)
 ```
 ([See definition of `ceil` here](https://docs.python.org/2/library/math.html#math.ceil))

-Where `totalDmgs` represented the total amount of damage done by the particular track, on the particular target.
+Where `totalDmgs` represents the total amount of damage done by the particular track, on the particular target.

-`hpBonus` did not apply to Lure or Trap gags.
+`hpBonus` does not apply to Lure or Trap gags.

 ## `kbBonus`